raychorn/python_lib/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.

-Say what the step will be
+N/A
 ```
 Give the example
 ```

-And repeat
+N/A

 ```
 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo.
+N/A

 ## Usage <a name = "usage"></a>

-Add notes about how to use the system.
+N/A

 ## Copyright <a name = "copyright"></a>

 (c).
-Ray C Horn, All RIghts Reserved.
+Copyright Ray C Horn, All Rights Reserved.